 Ordering repeat prescriptions

-- using your NHS App and your NHS account
+The easiest way to order repeat prescriptions is by using your NHS App and your NHS account

-These accounts show you all your repeat medicine and dosage and you can choose the ones you need.
+The NHS App shows you all your repeat medicine and you can choose the ones you need.

 We do not take repeat prescription requests over the phone or email.